 With over 30,000 students and 5000 staff and numerous daily visitors to the University it is not always easy to either predict or guard against violent or threatening behaviour.
 It is incumbent on all staff and students to be vigilant and aware of their surroundings and the potential for any situation to become threatening or violent.

 Where the nature of the work activities or environment is such that there is a particular risk of encountering a threatening or violent situation then this should be included in the risk assessment for the activity or area.
 The Security Office should be consulted for advice on physical and procedural measures, including training, to minimise the risk.
-The Safety Office can also offer advice.
+The Health and Safety Team can also offer advice.
 Please also reference the guidance on Lone Working.

 If you have been affected by a threatening or violent situation you might find it helpful to contact the University Counselling service.